Valerie Nainima: Fordham

 On January 16, 2015, Nainima was named video coordinator for Fordham.
 This reunited her with former LIU head coach Gaitley, who helped recruit Nainima.
 On June 14, 2017, she was promoted to assistant coach.

 Michigan

 On May 10, 2021, Nainima was named an assistant coach for Michigan.

+Providence

+On March 27, 2023, Nainima was named an assistant coach for Providence.

 National team career

 Nainima has been a member of the Fiji women's national basketball team since she was seventeen.
 She represented Fiji at the 2005 South Pacific Mini Games, where she averaged 23 points, five rebounds, four steals and three assists and won a gold medal.
 She again represented Fiji at the 2007 South Pacific Games, where she averaged 25.7 points per game and won a gold medal.
 She didn't compete at the 2011 Pacific Games due to playing for basketball overseas for New Basket Oberhausen in Germany.
 She represented Fiji at the 2015 Pacific Games and won a gold medal.

 She was named to the roster for the 2017 FIBA Women's Asia Cup, however she was unable to make the trip to Lebanon.
 She represented Fiji at the 2019 Pacific Games where she averaged 16.4 points, 7 rebounds and 4.6 assists per game and won a silver medal.
 Her 4.6 assists per game led all players in the tournament.